dslab-epfl/svshi/README.md

 With SVSHI, a user can develop and run Python applications interacting with [KNX](https://www.knx.org/knx-en/for-professionals/index.php) systems that are [formally verified](#verification) at both compile and run-time against a set of provided invariants.

 ## Installation

+We strongly recommend to use SVSHI on Docker with the GUI, see [Docker (can be used on Windows or Unix machine)](#docker-can-be-used-on-windows-or-unix-machine).

 To work, SVSHI needs Python 3.9 (or newer)([download here](https://www.python.org/downloads/)), `pip` (`pip` will be automatically installed by scripts on Windows, on Linux simply use `sudo apt install python3-pip` and on MacOS use `python3 -m ensurepip`) and Java 11 (or newer)([download here](https://www.oracle.com/java/technologies/downloads/)).
 Optionally, [sbt](https://www.scala-sbt.org) 1.5.5 (or newer) is needed to build from sources.